The Excessive Fear of Stairs or Slopes

 Hold the Handrail

-Most stairways have a guard or handrail that you can hold on to for support.
-Always keep a firm grip as you ascend or descend.
-If there isn’t any, keep your balance by putting your hand against the wall.
-Make sure that the steps are clear of any objects to avoid tripping over them.
+Most stairways have a guardrail or handrail that you can hold on to for support.
+Always keep a firm grip as you go up or down.
+If there isn’t one, keep your balance by putting your hand against the wall.
+Make sure the stairs are clear of any objects to avoid tripping.
 Be extra careful if the stairs seem to have missing or loose steps, as this may increase your nervousness.

 Write It Down